 Build long-lasting customer relationships

-Reaching your customers on a more human level with demographic-based personalized marketing creates deeper customer loyalty.
+Reaching your customers on a more human level with targeted, personalized marketing creates deeper customer loyalty.
 It allows them to identify with your brand and feel like you are an advocate for their needs, which makes them more likely to do business with you over longer periods.

 Improve your products and services